MilenkoBugueno/teamtool/README.md

 Documentation and Support
 -------------------------
 We are working on a wiki for the project.
-It should be publicy available soon.
-Till then please feel free to use the issue area to give us feedback.
+It should be publicly available soon.
+Please feel free to use the issue area to give us feedback.

 License
 -------